pyeventsourcing/eventsourcing/docs/topics/examples/aggregate7.rst

 -----------

-The :class:`~examples.aggregate7.application.DogSchool` application in this example uses the :class:`~examples.aggregate7.orjsonpydantic.PydanticApplication`.
+The :class:`~examples.aggregate7.application.DogSchool` application in this example uses the :ref:`Pydantic application`.
 It must receive the new events that are returned by the aggregate command methods, and pass them to its :func:`~eventsourcing.application.Application.save` method.
 The aggregate projector function must also be supplied when reconstructing an aggregate from the repository, and when taking snapshots.